jasonsie/d3-scattered-chart/README.md

-This is a  Data Visualization project for the 2024 Data Visualization Challenge.
+This is a  Data Visualization project for the 2025 Data Visualization Challenge.
+The project is a web application that allows users to visualize data on a Chart.
 The project is built using D3.js, React, Next.js, Tailwind CSS, TypeScript, Context API, React Hooks, and React Context.
-The project is a web application that allows users to visualize data on a Chart.

 ## Getting Started